 How many times have we all heard that?
 The thing is, the shift to sun and warmer temperatures means there’s a massive harvest of fresh produce coming.
 Berries, peaches, avocado, dark leafy greens, and a number of different vegetables are in season, so if you eat healthy already, you’ll be joyous, and if you want to improve your diet, now is a great time of year to start.

 Finally, it’s vital that you stay hydrated.
+One of the easiest ways to not have a healthy spring and summer is to spend them dehydrated.
 Water is what helps our brains and bodies function, and most people don’t drink enough.
 Do your best to reduce your intake of dehydrating beverages like alcohol, soda, and coffee, and avoid high sugar fruit juices and energy drinks, and drink 2-3 liters of water a day.
-It clears skin, aids in weight loss by curbing over-eating, and is essentially the oil to our machine, considering that 60% of the human body is water.
+It clears skin, aids in weight loss by curbing overeating and is essentially the oil to our machine, considering that 60% of the human body is water.
 This is especially important as temperatures rise and summer parties and barbeques abound.

 Get good quality sleep!